team-black-feather/.github/profile/README.md

 <br>

 # PROJECT-HAKAI
-PROJECT HAKAI isan autonomous security suite aimed to monitor, map and estimate threat levels.
+PROJECT HAKAI is an autonomous security suite aimed to monitor, map and estimate threat levels.

 ## SECONDARY PROJECTS INCLUDED: